-Students in this course attend the lectures in ILRLE 442 (see description for 442) but have additional course requirements.
-If enrollment warrants, they will also meet separately at a time to be arranged for discussion of topics in 442 and additional topics.
+Covers statistical methods for models in which the dependent variable is not continuous.
+It covers models for dichotomous response (including probit and logit) and polychotomous response (including ordered response and multinomial logit), various types of censoring and truncation (e.g., the response variable is only observed when it is greater than a threshold), as well as sample selection issues, etc. Will also include an introduction to duration analysis.
+Covers not only the statistical issues but also the links between behavioral theories in the social sciences and the specification of the statistical model.
 ILRLE 749 Economics of Development (also Economics 672) Fall.
 4 credits.
 Prerequisites: First-year graduate economic theory and econometrics.
 Analytical approaches to the economic problems of developing nations.
 Topics to be covered include: some old and new directions in development economics thinking, the welfare economics of poverty and inequality, empirical evidence on who benefits from economic development, labor market models, project analysis with application to the economics of education, and development policy.
 ILRLE 790 ILR M.P.S.
 Program Fall and spring.
 1-9 credits.
 Supervised research only for those enrolled in the ILR M.P.S. program.
 ILRLE 798 Internship For description, see the section on Collective Bargaining, Labor Law, and Labor History.
 ILRLE 799 Directed Studies For description, see the section on Collective Bargaining, Labor Law, and Labor History.
 ILRLE 940 Workshop in Labor Economics Fall and spring.
 3 credits.
 Intended for Ph.D. students who have started to write their dissertations.
 Presentations of completed papers and work in progress by faculty members, advanced graduate students, and speakers from other universities.
 Focus is on the formulation, design, and execution of dissertations.
-ORGANIZATIONAL BEHAVIOR P. Tolbert, chair; S. Bacharach, L. Gruenfeld, T. Hammer, E. Lawler, W. Sonnenstuhl, R. Stern, L. Williams ILROB 170 Introduction to Micro Organizational Behavior and Analysis: The Social Psychology of the Workplace Fall.
+ORGANIZATIONAL BEHAVIOR E. Lawler, chair; S. Bacharach, L. Gruenfeld, J. Halpern, T. Hammer, W. Sonnenstuhl, R. Stern, P. Tolbert, L. Williams ILROB 170 (121) Introduction to Micro Organizational Behavior and Analysis: The Social Psychology of the Workplace Fall.
 3 credits.
 Staff.